dsf-test-organization/Large_Project_Template/README.md

 ## Time and Programming Language Independent Components

-For longevities sake, some important documents should not depend on a particular programming languages, program version, or document type.
+For the sake of longevity, some important documents should not depend on a particular programming language, program version, or document type.
 These documents should be:

 * A pdf of the op plan, fully describing the data collection process stored in the /op_plan/reports folder.
 * The raw data saved as a .csv file in /data-raw